-- Snapshot program: With the Snapshot usage-based insurance safe driver program, drivers can save an average of $146 on their premium by practicing safe driving behaviors, according to Progressive’s website.
+- Snapshot program: With the Snapshot usage-based insurance safe driver program, drivers could save an average of $146 on their premium by practicing safe driving behaviors, according to Progressive’s website.

-- Continuous insurance discount: If you switch to Progressive from another insurance company, you can save money based on the length of time you were insured with the previous carrier.
+- Continuous insurance discount: If you switch to Progressive from another insurance company, you could save money based on the length of time you were insured with the previous carrier.

-- Vehicle safety discounts: State Farm will lower your auto insurance rate if your vehicle is equipped with certain safety features, like front air bags, seat belts and an anti-theft system.
+- Vehicle safety discounts: State Farm may lower your auto insurance rate if your vehicle is equipped with certain safety features, like front air bags, seat belts and an anti-theft system.

 - Drive Safe & Save program: The Drive Safe & Save usage-based insurance program can help adult drivers save up to 30% on their auto insurance premium by demonstrating safe driving skills.

-- Steer Clear program: The Steer Clear program rewards drivers under age 25 with a lower rate if they are claims-free for three years and complete the safe driver training program.
+- Steer Clear program: The Steer Clear program is designed to reward drivers under age 25 with a lower rate if they are claims-free for three years and complete the safe driver training program.

 Progressive vs. State Farm: online and mobile experience comparison

-State Farm and Progressive both have a great online user experience.
+State Farm and Progressive both have an intuitive online user experience.
 Their websites are easy to navigate, you can get instant quotes and both companies provide helpful tools and resources.
 Progressive and State Farm also have online claim submission systems, which makes it easy to file new claims and check the status of existing claims without calling an agent.

 In addition, State Farm and Progressive each have a mobile app.
 Both companies offer an app-based safe driver telematics rewards program, as well as a traditional mobile app where you can make payments, get your ID cards and more.
 Here is a closer look Progressive’s and State Farm’s mobile apps:

-- Apple App Store (3.4 stars): Progressive’s iOS mobile app carries an average rating, but that could be because most reviews are for the company itself. iPhone users can download this free app and get access to their ID cards, request roadside assistance, start a new insurance claim and pay their monthly premium.
+- App Store (4.6 stars): Progressive’s iOS mobile app carries a high average rating. iPhone users can download this free app and get access to their ID cards, request roadside assistance, start a new insurance claim and pay their monthly premium.

 - Google Play (4.6 stars) — The State Farm Android app has the same features as the iPhone application.
 However, the reviews for this version of the app are mixed.
 Some users have no complaints, while others report issues with the payment system and password recovery.